Safe-DS/DSL/docs/language/common/packages.md

 class DecisionTree()
 ```

-Note that the Safe-DS package corresponds to the path to the Python file, where we replace file separators (here `#!sds /`) by dots and remove the file extension (here `#!sds .py`).
+Note that the Safe-DS package corresponds to the path to the Python file, where we replace file separators (here `/`) by dots and remove the file extension (here `.py`).
 Another way to think about this is to ask how a from-import of the Python declaration would look like in Python code that wants to use the Python declaration.
 In this case we would write

 ```py
 # Python